apexskier/smart-light/README.md

 I can do color, so I decided to turn it into a [wake up light](https://www.usa.philips.com/c-m-li/light-therapy/wake-up-light/latest#filters=WAKEUP_LIGHT_SU&sliders=&support=&price=&priceBoxes=&page=&layout=12.subcategory.p-grid-icon).

+## UI

+The light provides a web UI intended to be installed to your phone's homescreen, as well as several HTTP routes for control.

+Visit the IP of your light to see it.

+![Web UI]

 ## Dev notes

+Set your wifi network's ssid and password in `light.ino` and don't commit it to git.

 I increased the [number of possible alarms](https://github.com/PaulStoffregen/TimeAlarms/blob/master/TimeAlarms.h#L10)